razvanaldea89/debug-this/readme.txt

 1. Upload to your plugins folder, usually `wp-content/plugins/`
 2. Activate the plugin on the plugin screen.
-3. Navigate to the front-face of your website and hover over the 'Debug This' menu item in the admin bar.
+3. Navigate to the front-end of your website and hover over the 'Debug This' menu item in the admin bar.

 == Screenshots ==